Louis Collard: Courcelles massacre

 Victor Matthys (wearing defendant number 54), interim head of the Rexist Party from 1941 to 1944, and Louis Collard (wearing number 55) listen to the testimony of one of their subordinates during their 1946 trial for the Courcelles massacre.

 On 21 May 1946, the largest trial in Belgian history at the time began in the Concordia Room in Charleroi before the Belgian War Council, involving 97 defendants suspected of having participated in the Courcelles massacre.
 Collard and Matthys were leading figures.
 Wearing number 55, a long jacket, and steel-rimmed glasses, Collard adopted an evasive attitude toward the questions of the presiding judge, feigning amnesia and using flimsy arguments to evade responsibility.
 When asked to recount what happened on 17 August 1944 in Courcelles, he replied, running his hand over his forehead, "It is absolutely impossible for me to remember anything."
 As for his alleged state of drunkenness before the massacres, he laughingly declared, "I don't remember anymore, I only have chaotic fragments of memory."
 Faced with the confessions of some Rexist Party members who saw him transporting gasoline and spraying the curtains of several houses, he ironically replied, "I don't remember anymore.
 But I remember that there were at least 15 people with me and I did everything.
 And the others, what were they for?"

 Collard's lawyer, in defending him, argued that it was unfair to place Collard and Matthys on an equal footing in terms of their responsibility for the crimes.
 He asserted that Collard was never consulted by Matthys who, as the acting head of the Rexist Party at the time, made his decisions alone.
 Collard, according to his lawyer, should have been considered a clerk or mere secretary, and asked that Collard not receive the death penalty.

 After a trial that lasted nearly two months, during which 147 prosecution witnesses testified and the defendants underwent questioning, the verdict was delivered at 10:00 on 3 August 1946.
-Collard and Matthys were found to be the main instigators of the killings and Collard was found guily of having set fire to the castle of Thérèse Van Hoegarden and the architect Simon.
+Collard and Matthys were found to be the main instigators of the killings and Collard was found guilty of having set fire to the castle of Thérèse Van Hoegarden and the architect Simon.
 Collard unsuccessfully attempted suicide in the months following the trial.